De-excitation effects on entanglement in multi-nucleon transfer reactions: Introduction

 Experimental evidence shows that the de-excitation processes in MNT reactions, including particle evaporation and fission, significantly alter the yield distribution of heavy primary nuclei, shifting it toward lighter isotopes~\cite{Corradi1999PRC,mijatovi2016PRC,Watanable2015PRL,Vogt2015PRC,Szilner2007PRC,John2014PRC,John2017PRC,Kratz2013PRC,Kuzulin2012PRC,Kuzulin2016PRC,Galtarossa2018PRC}.
 Consequently, incorporating these mechanisms is essential for theoretical models to provide reliable predictions.
 Taking incident energy as an example, higher energies may enhance the production cross sections of heavy primary nuclei but also leave them in higher excitation energies.
 Therefore, whether these products survive the subsequent de-excitation process requires careful evaluation.
 Furthermore, the de-excitation processes weaken the correlation between the target-like fragments (TLFs) and the projectile-like fragments (PLFs), thereby complicating the identification of the TLFs.

 Experimentally, the PLFs can often be directly identified thanks to the large acceptance high resolution magnetic spectrometers~\cite{Stefanini2002NPA,Szilner2007PRC,MontanariEPJA2011,Rejmund2011NIMPRSA}.
 However, identifying the TLFs remains a significant challenge, despite various attempts to achieve this directly~\cite{Kratz2013PRC,Kuzulin2012PRC,Beliuskina2014EPJA,Kuzulin2016PRC} or indirectly~\cite{Corradi1999PRC,mijatovi2016PRC,Watanable2015PRL,Vogt2015PRC,Szilner2007PRC,John2014PRC,John2017PRC,Galtarossa2018PRC}.
 For instance, in the study of the $^{136}$Xe + $^{198}$Pt reaction at GANIL~\cite{Watanable2015PRL}, the cross sections of the TLFs were inferred by combining the identification of the light reaction partner and the detection of coincident $\gamma$-rays from the heavy partner.
 This approach constrains the mass and charge of the TLFs within a narrow range, though their exact values may still carry some uncertainty.
-This raises a key question: how much information about the TLFs can truly be deduced from the measurement of the PLFs?
+This raises a key question: in MNT reactions, how much information about the TLFs can truly be deduced from measurements in coincidence with the PLFs?

-In the previous study~\cite{BLi2024PRC2}, the entanglement between the primary PLFs and TLFs has been investigated using time-dependent covariant density functional theory (TDCDFT).
+In the previous study~\cite{BLi2024PRC2}, the entanglement between the primary PLFs and TLFs was investigated using time-dependent covariant density functional theory (TDCDFT).
 The entanglement was quantified through von Neumann entropy and its relationship with nucleon-number fluctuation and particle number was analyzed.
 Subsequently, the correlation of specific observable, namely spin, between the primary TLFs and PLFs was studied in Ref. ~\cite{DDZhang2025PLB}.
 The angular distribution of the fragments was calculated by incorporating angular moment projection and the correlations between the spins of thr primary fragments were quantified by mutual information.